The pharmaceutical market is expected to increase in value, meaning there are plenty of opportunities for investing in pharmaceutical stocks.

 - Therapeutic biologics application — this is required for licensing under the PHS Act.

-In terms of new drug approvals, this area of the industry is perhaps the most attractive in terms of pharma investment opportunities.
+In terms of new drug approvals, this area of the industry is perhaps the most attractive in terms of pharmaceutical stock opportunities.
 Novel drugs mean innovation and new products available on the market, particularly when it comes to rare diseases.

 In 2019, the FDA’s CDER approved 48 novel pharmaceutical products, including the first to treat smallpox and the first treatment for hypophosphatemia.